RaihanRafi01/AR-Test/README.md

    }
    ```

-Replace `subprojects` with the following two configurations:
+Replace existing `subprojects` with the following two configurations:

 - Force all subprojects to use Kotlin 1.8.0: